bobbingwide/oik-fields/readme.md

 # Can I get support?
 Yes - see above

+# What are ._field_name and _node_ref?

+For the tag= and category_name= parameters, the code for the [bw_related] shortcode will lookup the current value for the specified field and pass this as the value for the tag or category slug.

+* Use ._field_name when the field is directly attached to the current post.
+* Use _node_ref._field_name when the field is attached to the post referenced by the _node_ref field.

+# Can I use _node_ref._field_ref with [bw_fields]
+Not yet.
+But supporting virtual fields ( field references aka field type 'fieldref') is a planned enhancement.

 ## Screenshots
 1. oik-fields displaying custom fields for a custom post type (CPT) called Premium plugins

 ## Upgrade Notice
+# 1.37
+Required for sites wanting to use shortcode expansion in fields in tables

+# 1.36
+Required for oik-shortcodes v1.12 or higher

+# 1.35
+Required for rngs.org.uk.
+Tested with WordPress 3.9-RC1

+# 1.34
+Required for oik-plugins.com's use of [bw_related post_type=post tag=_field_name] in widgets

+# 1.33
+Required for oik-plugins.com

 # 1.32
 Required for officialcaravan.co.uk